 Continucare Corp.
 (CNU US) rallied 31 percent, the biggest gain in the Russell 2000 Index, to $6.25.
 Metropolitan Health Networks Inc. (MDF US) agreed to buy the provider of outpatient health care in a cash and stock transaction worth $416 million.
 Metropolitan Health slipped 2.7 percent to $4.75.

 Exco Resources Inc. (XCO) fell 7.1 percent to $17.44, the lowest price since Oct.
 29. Douglas Miller, chief executive officer of the natural gas producer, is considering buying part of the company after financing problems prevented him from taking it private, The Wall Street Journal said, citing people familiar with the situation.

-Universal Forest Products Inc. (UFPI) sank 16 percent to $30.
-The maker of do-it-yourself lumber products said it’s cutting jobs because of weaker-than-expected sales in the first five months of the year.
+Universal Forest Products Inc. (UFPI) sank 9.7 percent, the most since December 2008, to $23.80.
+The maker of do-it-yourself lumber products said it is cutting jobs because of weaker-than-expected sales in the first five months of the year.
 Net sales through May dropped 9.5 percent to $765 million from a year earlier, the company said in a statement on Business Wire.